Morkahja/amazin/README.md

-Gotcha—here’s a complete README you can drop in.

----

 Amazin (WoW 1.12 / Turtle WoW)

 Amazin fires a built-in emote when you press your Stealth button (by watching its action-bar slot).
 It’s Lua 5.0–safe, lightweight, and includes cooldown, chance control, a debug “watch” mode, and a rested XP reporter.